-It is impossible to come up with concrete steps, that everyone who experiences a trauma, can adhere to and expect to get better, but there are some time-tested skills and thought-provoking statements we can consider.
+It is impossible to come up with concrete steps, that everyone who experiences trauma can adhere to, but there are some time-tested skills and thought-provoking statements we can consider, such as:

 - Accept that you are going to be different as a result of this traumatic event.

-- Identify those things that are good about the change resulting from the trauma.
+- Identify things that are good about the change resulting from the trauma.

-- Identify those undesirable things regarding the change from the traumatic event.
-From this list consider how you can work with these changes, work around them, or even reframe them as a growth opportunity.
+- Identify the undesirable things regarding the change from the traumatic event.
+From this list, consider how you can work with these changes, work around them, or even reframe them as a growth opportunity.

 - Realize that any emotion you experience is normal.
 If things start to feel out of the norm, seek professional help.